PDAL/PDAL/doc/pipeline.rst

 .. seealso::

-    :ref:`filters.height` describes using a specific filter to do this job in more detail.
+    :ref:`filters.hag` describes using a specific filter to do this job in more detail.

 .. code-block:: json